Blog

 Step 3: Integrate with Your Building Management System

-Ensure your occupancy sensors are integrated with your office or building management system for real-time data collection and analysis.
+Ensure your sensors are integrated with your office or building management system for real-time data collection and analysis.
 This will enable you to make informed decisions based on accurate and up-to-date information.

-Step 4: Analyze and Optimize
+Step 4: Analyse and Optimise

 For more information about occupancy sensors, click the button below